ethanp/programming/Notes/Networking and Network Programming Notes.md

 8. **To join the network and discover peers**
     1. **Out-of-band methods** --- ask on IRC, check a handful of Web pages, try ones that have worked before
-    2. **GnuCache** --- a permaent server users can connect to to find peers
+    2. **GnuCache** --- a permanent server users can connect to to find peers
     3. **Internal Peer Discovery** --- once a single peer is known, you can send it a *ping* which it forwards to its neighbors, and so on until some peers send you a *pong* which means they can become your new direct